callahat/dungeon_crawl_games/README.md

 The main object of the game is to collect purple keys to unlock the purple doors on the entry screen.
 Can be played solo but can also be played with friends.

+### Chore_Simulator.json

+The second game that uses some newer mechanics (such as timed messages) and is meant to be more of a repetitive game loop experience where a player can relax and explore, farm, and do other things without an explicit win/lose goal.

+Still in development and unfinished.